European Agency for Special Needs and Inclusive Education: History

 Initially named the ‘European Agency for Development in Special Needs Education’, EASNIE was founded with 15 member countries.
 It was established at the end of the European Commission’s Helios II programme in April 1996 and aimed to provide a permanent framework for European collaboration in special needs and inclusive education.

 In 1999, EASNIE opened a liaison office in Brussels to enhance its co-operation with European Union institutions.

 In 2014, EASNIE adopted its current name, the European Agency for Special Needs and Inclusive Education, to better reflect its evolving focus.
 Its work has been referenced in various European Union documents, including the 2018 Recommendation on promoting common values and inclusive education, and the European dimension of teaching, the 2019 Recommendation on High-Quality Early Childhood Education and Care Systems and the 2021 Council Conclusions on Equity and Inclusion in Education and Training, which urged member states to 'make use of' EASNIE resources.

 In 2021, EASNIE marked its 25th anniversary, and in 2024, announced the appointment of Dr João Costa as the new director from 1 January 2025, succeeding Dr Cor J. W. Meijer.

+In 2026, EASNIE marked its 30th anniversary with a high-level event in Brussels, introducing the Ten Pillars Shaping the Future of Inclusive Education, a framework presenting ten priorities for the development of inclusive, equitable and participatory education systems.
+As part of the anniversary programme, it also launched Inclusion Talks, a webinar series on key themes of inclusive education.